marjoleinF/pre/README.md

 ![](inst/README-figures/README-unnamed-chunk-8-1.png)

-We can obtain a partial dependence plot to assess the effect of a pair of predictor variables on the outcome using the pairplot() function:
+We can obtain a partial dependence plot to assess the effects of pairs of predictor variables on the outcome using the pairplot() function:

 ``` r
 pairplot(airq.ens, varnames = c("Temp", "Wind"))